Server huggers. A term often used pejoratively to refer to IT executives who can’t let go of their physical in-house server infrastructure.

 Streaming demand, video conferencing, and multimedia presentations are increasing bandwidth needs.

-Second-tier markets don’t want the lag involved with setting up shop in larger city markets further away.
+Second-tier markets don’t want the lag involved with setting up shops in larger city markets further away.

-Data centers in the smaller markets are going to continue to be in demand.
+Data centers in smaller markets are going to continue to be in demand.

 The Bottom Line

 Almost half the companies surveyed had server hugger mentality when it came to IT.
 Those companies are going to be reluctant to go to the cloud.
 That’s a sizable market that data centers can attract by providing services close at hand.

 How do you think data centers in Omaha can best answer the challenge presented by server huggers?
 Let us know your thoughts in the Comments box below.